panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ---
-title: "v-model in Vue"
+title: "How to Bind Form Inputs using v-model in Vue"
-description: "v-model allows the two-way data binding in Vue."
+description: "How to bind form input elements like text input, select, textarea using v-model in Vue."
 published: "2023-03-11"
 modified: "2023-03-11"
-thumbnail: "./images/vue-v-model-cover.jpg"
+thumbnail: "./images/vue-v-model-cover-3.jpg"
-slug: vue-v-model
+slug: vue-v-model-form-inputs
-tags: ['vue', 'v-model']
+tags: ['vue', 'v-model', 'input', 'form', 'reactivity']
 recommended: ['vue-next-tick', 'ref-in-vue']
 type: post
 ---

 I prefer one-way data flow because of its simplicity.
 You can easily understand where the data comes from, and where it goes to.

-For example, component props flows in one-way.
+For example, component props flow one-way.
 The parent component sets the props of the child component: `parent -> child`.

 But some situations require the parent and the child to communicate two-ways.
-The parent provides data for the child, but the child also can provide data for the parent through the same bus: `parent <-> child`.
+The parent provides data for the child, but the child can also provide data for the parent: `parent <-> child`.

 `v-model` implements the two-way data binding in Vue.